Agave nectar vs Honey - Health impact and Nutrition Comparison

 Taste and Use

 Agave nectar and honey taste very similar.
-However, agave nectar has been described to have a bit more neutral flavour.
-Light agave nectar in particular has a much milder taste.
+However, agave nectar has been described as having a bit more neutral flavor.
+Light agave nectar, in particular, has a much milder taste.

 Nutrition